 Norway – Sigrid Undset

-I think my co-host Lucy from Fictional 100 and the Northern Lights Reading Project is rubbing off on me.
+I think my friend Lucy from Fictional 100 and the Northern Lights Reading Project is rubbing off on me.
 Her reviews of these books that take place in the Northern Lights countries with their harsh yet beautiful wintry conditions and centuries old sagas have me intrigued.
 Since Lucy called the Kristin Lavransdatter trilogy among her favorite novels, I had to include it in my Nobel Prize for Literature books worth reading.

 7. Kristin Lavransdatter Trilogy* by Sigrid Undset